-Let us use the notation introduced in theorem \ref{cone-structure}, corollary \ref{Weyl} and in the set up of \ref{wreath-product} for the case $H=\bZ_{n+1}$.
-In particular, for $i=1,\dots, n$ the classes $e_i$ are identified to simple roots associated to consequtive nodes of the Dynkin diagram $\bA_n$.
+We use the notation introduced in Theorem \ref{cone-structure}, Corollary \ref{Weyl} and Theorem \ref{hyperplane}.
+Suppose to be in the set up of \ref{wreath-product} with $H=\bZ_{n+1}$.
+In particular the classes $e_i$, for $i=1,\dots, n$, are identified to simple roots associated with consecutive nodes of the Dynkin diagram $\bA_n$.

 \begin{theorem} Let $X\rightarrow Y=\C^4/(\Z_{n+1}\wr \Z_2)$ be a symplectic resolution as above.
 The division of $\Mov(X/Y)=\langle e_0,\dots , e_n\rangle ^\vee$ into Mori chambers is defined by hyperplanes $\lambda_{ij}^\perp$ for $1\leq i\leq j\leq n$, where $\lambda_{ij}=e_0-(e_i+e_{i+1}+\cdots+e_{j-1}+e_j).$